SheffieldML/GPmat/README.md

 #### Version 0.13

-Added paramNameRegularExpressionLookup.m to regular expression match a parameter name in a model and return the associated indices. paramNameReverseLookup.m does the same thing but for the specific parameter name.
+Added `paramNameRegularExpressionLookup.m` to regular expression match a parameter name in a model and return the associated indices. `paramNameReverseLookup.m` does the same thing but for the specific parameter name.
 Also added multimodel type, which allows for multi-task style learning of existing models.
 Added linear mapping type of model.

 #### Version 0.1291

-Changes to modelOutputGrad.m, modelOut.m, kbrOutputGrad.m, kbrExpandParam.m, modelOptimise.m to allow compatibility with SGPLVM and NCCA toolboxes.
+Changes to `modelOutputGrad.m`, `modelOut.m`, `kbrOutputGrad.m`, `kbrExpandParam.m`, `modelOptimise.m` to allow compatibility with `sgplvm` and `ncca` toolboxes.
 Added a preliminary coding of LLE.

-Note that to run the LLE code you will need to download the file "eigs\_r11.m"
+Note that to run the LLE code you will need to download the file `eigs_r11.m`

 #### Version 0.129